 An attempt for a solution in three spotlights

 The featured bridges into a desirable mobility future are represented in the thesis in the form of a mobility service with three spotlights, selected on the basis of scenario-based research, expert interviews and field research.

 An intermodal mobility station to improve the transition experience between different means of transportation.

 Interweave different mobility services and creating hubs where people actually like to spend time.

-A specialised working and business area in local trains and trams provide them with a new meaning.
+A specialised working and business area in local trains and trams provide them with a new purpose.

 Enhance the quality of stay in local trains and enable passengers to actually use the time commuting (be it working or relax and recover).
 Combine commuting with useful microservices.

 And an service concept to increase the convenience in the overall intermodal process using a systemic approach.